Orthodontic Terms Mt Airy, MD

 Elastics (Rubber Bands)

 At some time during treatment, it may be necessary to wear elastics to coordinate the upper and lower teeth and perfect the bite.
 Once teeth begin to move in response to elastics, they move rapidly and comfortably.
-If elastics (rubber bands) are worn intermittently, they will continually “shock” the teeth and cause more soreness.
-When elastics are worn one day and left off the next, treatment slows to a standstill or stops.
+If you wear elastics (rubber bands) intermittently, they continually “shock” the teeth and cause more soreness.
+When a person wears elastics one day and leaves off the next, treatment slows to a standstill or stops.

 Sore teeth between appointments usually indicate improper wear of headgear or elastics or inadequate hygiene.
 Wear your elastics correctly, attaching them as you were told.
 Wear elastics all the time unless otherwise directed.
 Take your elastics off while brushing.
 Change elastics as directed, usually once or twice a day.